roadtocode4u/spaceship/docs/icp/14-border-and-border-radius/14-border-and-border-radius.md

 ## Border Radius

-The border-radius CSS property rounds the corners of an element's outer border edge.
+The `border-radius` CSS property is used to round the corners of an element's outer border edge.
+It provides a way to give elements a rounded appearance.

-Border radius property used to provide radius to the elements of coners.
-We can provide four value to the border radius property.
+You can provide up to four values to the `border-radius` property:

-**Example :**

 ```css
 border-radius: 0px 50px 0px 50px;
 ```

-First value applies to `top-left` corner, second value applies to `top-right` cornar, third value applies to `bottom-right` corner, and fourth value applies to `bottom-left` corner.
+* The first value applies to the top-left corner.
+* The second value applies to the top-right corner.
+* The third value applies to the bottom-right corner.
+* The fourth value applies to the bottom-left corner.

-**We can provide different values for different corner :**
+**You can also provide different values for different corners**

 **Example :**